jrounds/bsve/README.md

 [7] "dataSources"
 ```

-Both `fields` and `dataSources` are arrays with 0 to many elements, so we
-can just grab the first 5 keys and count the number of fields
+Both `fields` and `dataSources` are arrays with 0 to many elements, so just grab the first 5 keys and count the number of fields
 and dataSources below.

 ```